-Added: Manager of Governance

-- This role has been established to be filled mid-2025.
-This position will conduct and provide insight into internal controls for the Organization, including supporting implementation of practices to improve efficiency between departments and in reporting.
-This position also manages Risk and updates/implements new policies for risk and internal controls. - 16 Added: Two Project Managers

-Two Project Manager (PM) roles, one in 2023 and one in 2024 were created to support the Project Management Office (PMO), which has been required to move forward with Oshawa Power's business transformation initiatives, including the ERP project, the new building, and other simultaneous large and small projects to be executed, many with the same internal resources.
-Oshawa Power initially began with a single PM, and the volume of work and needs of the Organization exceeded the capacity of a single PM, limiting its ability to take on new projects and provide adequate oversight.
-The second PM is helping ensure all functions and processes are adhered to by the Organization, improving project prioritization, enhancing visibility across departments, increasing the efficiency of project execution and lowering project costs by helping to prevent cost delays, scope creep and rework, ultimately reducing overall project costs.
+- 1 Added: Manager of Governance - 2 This role has been established to be filled mid-2025.
+This position will conduct and provide - 3 insight into internal controls for the Organization, including supporting implementation of - 4 practices to improve efficiency between departments and in reporting.
+This position also - 5 manages Risk and updates/implements new policies for risk and internal controls. - 6 Added and later Eliminated: Project Lead / Operational Excellence Manager - 7 This role was created to support in 2021 to lead customer-service related projects within - 8 the IT department.
+It was eliminated in 2025 following promotion of the individual to - 9 Director, Meter to Cash. - 10 Added: Two Project Managers - 11 Two Project Manager (PM) roles, one in 2023 and one in 2024 were created to support - the Project Management Office (PMO), which has been required to move forward with - Oshawa Power's business transformation initiatives, including the ERP project, the new - building, and other simultaneous large and small projects to be executed, many with the - same internal resources.
+Oshawa Power initially began with a single PM, and the volume - of work and needs of the Organization exceeded the capacity of a single PM, limiting its - ability to take on new projects and provide adequate oversight.
+The second PM is helping - 18 ensure all functions and processes are adhered to by the Organization, improving project - prioritization, enhancing visibility across departments, increasing the efficiency of project - 20 execution and lowering project costs by helping to prevent cost delays, scope creep and - 21 rework, ultimately reducing overall project costs. - 22 Added: Integration and Automation Architect (IAA) - 23 In 2023, the role of the IAA was added to work with various groups across the organization - to identify opportunities for cost savings through automation, digitization, or modernization - and then to design and implement such solutions.
+Such solutions include a purchase

-- 1 Added: Integration and Automation Architect (IAA) - 2 In 2023, the role of the IAA was added to work with various groups across the organization - 3 to identify opportunities for cost savings through automation, digitization, or modernization - 4 and then to design and implement such solutions.
-Such solutions include a purchase - 5 order and invoicing approval digitization application that is integrated into the financial - 6 system, a mobile field solution for meter technicians, and various reports that were - 7 previously manually and laboriously created.
-These solutions have improved operational - 8 efficiency and created capacity among existing Oshawa Power staff. - 9 Added: Senior Network Engineer (SNE) - 10 In 2023, the Senior Network Engineer (SNE) was added to assist Oshawa Power in - implementing various cyber security controls, including network segmentation, intrusion - detection and protection, collaborating with third-party SOCs like the IESO, and hardening - 13 the OT network. - 14 Added: IT Analyst - 15 In 2024, the IT Analyst position was created to support the SNE as Oshawa Power's - systems and services become more sophisticated and real-time. - 17 Added: Cyber Security Analyst - 18 The Cyber Security Analyst position, set to begin in 2026, is a full-time role that will - 19 collaborate with external vendors to address the increasing number of cyber risks and - continuously strengthen the network and systems in partnership with SNE. - 21 Added: Business Analyst - With the introduction of many new applications, Oshawa Power plans to hire a Business - 23 Analyst in 2026 as recommended in the Review to design, maintain, test and oversee

-- 1 information technology and act as a bridge between IT and business teams.
-Until now, - 2 Oshawa Power has relied on external contractors to provide full support to staff but does - 3 not have expertise in internal applications.
-Furthermore, as the CIS is finalized, Oshawa - 4 Power requires internal resources to support this and other critical organizational - 5 functions such as the ERP, the customer portal, and the phone system.
+- 1 order and invoicing approval digitization application that is integrated into the financial - 2 system, a mobile field solution for meter technicians, and various reports that were - 3 previously manually and laboriously created.
+These solutions have improved operational - 4 efficiency and created capacity among existing Oshawa Power staff. - 5 Added: Senior Network Engineer (SNE) - 6 In 2023, the Senior Network Engineer (SNE) was added to assist Oshawa Power in - 7 implementing various cyber security controls, including network segmentation, intrusion - 8 detection and protection, collaborating with third-party SOCs like the IESO, and hardening - 9 the OT network. - 10 Added: IT Analyst - In 2024, the IT Analyst position was created to support the SNE as Oshawa Power's - 12 systems and services become more sophisticated and real-time. - 13 Added: Cyber Security Analyst - 14 The Cyber Security Analyst position, set to begin in 2026, is a full-time role that will - 15 collaborate with external vendors to address the increasing number of cyber risks and - 16 continuously strengthen the network and systems in partnership with SNE. - 17 Added: Business Analyst - With the introduction of many new applications, Oshawa Power plans to hire a Business - Analyst in 2026 as recommended in the Review to design, maintain, test and oversee - 20 information technology and act as a bridge between IT and business teams.
+Until now, - 21 Oshawa Power has relied on external contractors to provide full support to staff but does - 22 not have expertise in internal applications.
+Furthermore, as the CIS is finalized, Oshawa - 23 Power requires internal resources to support this and other critical organizational - functions such as the ERP, the customer portal, and the phone system.

-Added: Senior Payroll Specialist
+1 Added: Senior Payroll Specialist